First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-The value of C$_v$ at $T = 300K$ is around 73 $J/K \cdot \text{mol}$.
-In graphene for example this value is much smaller, 7$J/K \cdot \text{mol}$\,\cite{graph_cv}.
-The specific heat of phosphorene is not a single value but varies depending on the specific allotrope and conditions, though it is reported to be 20.97 J/mol.K for black phosphorene at room temperature\cite{NAGHD2023}.
-The specific heat calculated value for monolayer 2H-MoS$_2$ is reported as 61.12 J/mol.K at room temperature 300\,K\,\cite{BANO2021}.
-Overall, the thermodynamic results, cohesive energies, and dynamic stability analysis show a trend.
-This consistency supports the conclusion that Te-I is the most stable phase, followed by the two-dimensional phases and the 1D Te-h nanowire.
+The specific heat ($C_v$) at $T = 300$~K is calculated to be around 73~J/(K·mol) for 3D, 2D and 1D phases (with exception of buckled square) shown in Figs.~\ref{fig:S1},\ref{fig:S4},\ref{fig:S5} and Table~\ref{tab:S1}.
+In comparison, graphene exhibits a much lower value of approximately 7~J/(K·mol),\cite{graph_cv}.
+For phosphorene, the specific heat is not constant across its allotropes; for black phosphorene, it has been reported as 12.39~J/(K$\cdot$mol) at room temperature,\cite{PhysRevB.92.081408}.
+Similarly, for monolayer 2H-MoS$_2$, the reported value is 61.12~J/(K$\cdot$mol) at 300~K,\cite{BANO20216464}.
+These thermodynamic results, cohesive energy values, and dynamical stability analyses exhibit a consistent trend, reinforcing the conclusion that Te-I represents the most stable phase, followed by the 2D phases and the 1D Te-h nanowire.

-The HSE06 band structures calculated with and without SOC, as shown in Fig. \ref{fig:soc} (a) for Te-I, reveal an indirect electronic band gap located at the high-symmetry point H. Any small perturbation could tune the gap to become direct.
-The calculated band gaps are $E_g = 0.49~\text{eV}$ without SOC and $E_g = 0.30~\text{eV}$ with SOC, in good agreement with the experimental value of $0.33~\text{eV}$ \cite{tei_gap}.
-This electronic band gap places the material in the category of narrow-gap semiconductors.
-Within the energy range from $-1$~eV to $0$~eV, the valence band at the high-symmetry point H is fourfold degenerate when SOC is not taken into account.
-The inclusion of SOC removes this degeneracy, yielding two non-degenerate states and a twofold degenerate state at lower energy.
-As shown in Fig. \ref{fig:soc}(b), the zoomed-in region between the high-symmetry points L--H--A reveals features of the conduction band where doubly degenerate states exhibit linear dispersion, indicating the presence of Weyl nodes, which lie in close proximity to the Fermi level.
-The relevant states within this range are lone-pair states, primarily derived from $p_x$ orbitals.
-The six unoccupied states are anti-bonding, predominantly formed from $p_z-p_y$ orbital combinations.
-The projected band structure and the PDOS shown in Fig.\,\ref{fig:te_band_trigonal} (a) and (b) reveal that $p_x$ and $p_y$ orbitals dominate the contributions near the Fermi level, whereas the $p_z$ orbitals contribution is negligible.
+The MLWF-HSE06 band structures calculated with and without spin–orbit coupling (SOC), shown in Fig.~S\ref{fig:S6}(j) for Te-I, reveal an indirect electronic band gap located at the high-symmetry point H. The computed band gaps are 0.49 (0.30)~eV with (without) SOC, in good agreement with the experimental value of 0.33~eV,\cite{tei_gap}.
+These results classify Te-I as a narrow-gap semiconductor.
+Within the energy range from $-1$~eV to $0$~eV, the valence band at the H point is fourfold degenerate when SOC is neglected.
+The inclusion of SOC lifts this degeneracy, resulting in two non-degenerate states and one doubly degenerate state at lower energy.
+The region between the high-symmetry points L–H–A highlights features of the conduction band where doubly degenerate states exhibit linear dispersion—indicative of Weyl nodes located close to the Fermi level.

+The states in this energy range primarily originate from lone-pair electrons derived from $p_x$ orbitals.
+The six unoccupied states correspond to anti-bonding configurations dominated by $p_z$–$p_y$ orbital interactions.
+The projected band structure and partial density of states (PDOS), shown in Figs.~\ref{fig:te_band_trigonal}(a) and (b), confirm that the $p_x$ and $p_y$ orbitals dominate near the Fermi level, while contributions from $p_z$ orbitals remain negligible.